Leonard Russell (journalist)

 Leonard Russell was an English journalist and satirist, known for editing Press Gang!
-Crazy World Chronicle (London 1937), a collection of satirical articles, supposedly real articles from British newspapers.
+Crazy World Chronicle (London 1937), a collection of satirical articles framed as real articles from British newspapers.
 Contributors included Russell, Cyril Connolly, Hilaire Belloc, Ronald Knox and A. G. Macdonnell.

-The most memorable article is by Cyril Connolly entitled 'Where Engels Fears to Tread', a mock book review which paints a brilliantly comic portrait of Brian Howard.
+The paper included a notable article by Cyril Connolly entitled 'Where Engels Fears to Tread': a mock book review which paints a brilliantly comic portrait of Brian Howard.

+He married fellow journalist and film critic Dilys Powell in 1943.
+He had worked with The Daily Telegraph and The Sunday Times, as literary editor of the latter from 1944 until the mid-1960s.
+With Harold Hobson and Philip Knightley, he co-wrote a history of the paper:The Pearl of Days: an Intimate Memoir of the Sunday Times; published in 1972.

-He married film critic Dilys Powell in 1943 and died aged 68 in 1974.
+He died aged 68 in 1974.